reach-sh/reach-lang/docs-vue/src/ref-error-codes.md

 ## {#RE0105} RE0105

 This error indicates that the incorrect arguments were supplied to `withBill`.
-`withBill` either expects zero arguments, when only receiving network tokens or a `Tuple` of `Token`s when receiving non-network tokens.
+`withBill` either expects zero arguments, when only receiving network tokens, or a `Tuple` of `Token`s when receiving non-network tokens.

 For example, the code below erroneously provides multiple non-network tokens to